So, I type my last revision, reread my last paragraph, and close the final scene of my manuscript with an exhale I can feel to my bones.

 When It’s Time For Beta Readers

-Now, this may be my first novel I’m working on, but I have made enough critical mistakes at this point in the game to know a thing or two.
+I might not be an almighty guru of writing, but I have made enough critical mistakes at this point in the game to know a thing or two.

-- Half my beta readers bailed before reaching page 3.
+- Man Overboard: Half my beta readers bailed before reaching page 3.
 They were bored and couldn’t connect because I hadn’t edited out the boring stuff that didn’t directly relate to plot.

 - Lost At Sea: My surviving beta readers were either confused or pointing out things I knew about.
 Not only was this less than helpful to me, when they reported back and found out that I already knew about said issues, they felt ineffective overall which then killed their ability to connect.

-- I spent most of my time waiting impatiently and feeling like a jackass.
+- The Widow’s Walk: I spent most of my time waiting impatiently and feeling like a jackass.

-Having the shit kicked out me by experience, I can now say with some authority that you should edit your book twice before you pass it off: once, for the patchwork stuff you know has to happen before you’ve even finished, and then again, with a steely gaze as you slash and burn through all extraneous bullshit.
+Hardened by experience, I can now say with some authority that you should edit your book twice before you pass it off: once, for the patchwork stuff you know has to happen before you’ve even finished with the first draft and then one more time, in order to delete all the extraneous scenes.

 Before I finished my manuscript, I had romantic notions about my friends sipping coffee while they poured over a printed copy of my work, pens in hand as they praised my genius.
 By the time I’d finished it and saw the final word count tap out at 164,000 words, I knew printing it would be infeasible.